drichardson/dougrichardson.us/site/_posts/2016-02-03-integer_overflow.markdown

 ---
 layout: post
 title: "Integer Overflows"
+mathjax: true
 ---
 The behavior of integer overflow for arithmetic operations varies across languages and, in the case of C, between C compilers.

 # Go

-Unsigned n-bit integer arithmetic is is modulo $$2^n$$.
+Unsigned n-bit integer arithmetic is modulo $$2^n$$.
 Signed n-bit integer arithmetic, if I'm reading this right, means you do the arithmetic as you would if you weren't limited to n-bits and then chop off the part that doesn't fit into n-bits.

 From [Integer overflow](https://golang.org/ref/spec#Integer_overflow):